unicef/publicgoods-toolkit/appendix-examples.md

 state.
 In 2017, it founded the Nordic Digital Infrastructure Institute to help govern and foster the joint development of basic e-service infrastructure across regional partners.
 Estonia, Finland and Iceland are members.
-Estonia moved the governance of X-Road, its open source data exchange software that powers much of its government e-services, to this new organization, along with a few other components.
-X-Road is under an MIT license, but the trademark is still held by the Estonian government, giving them the essential tool for protecting trust in the technology.
+Estonia moved the governance of X-Road(™), its open source data exchange software that powers much of its government e-services, to this new organization, along with a few other components.
+X-Road(™) is under an MIT license, but the trademark is still held by the Estonian government, giving them the essential tool for protecting trust in the technology.